segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 You can set up a Postgres database with Amazon Relational Database Service (RDS).
 RDS simplifies the process of setting up and administering a Postgres database.

-Create a new PostgreSQL database in RDS by following the steps in Amazon's documentation, [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
+Follow the steps in Amazon's documentation [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to create a new PostgreSQL database in RDS.
 For best performance, create your database in the `US West` region.

 > warning "Ensure your database is publicly accessible"
 > When you create your database, ensure that the **Public access** setting is set to **Yes**.
 Segment requires your database to be publicly accessible in order to connect to your database.